-- students (6.6%) from 45 students (5.6% from the previous year), especially for students who are white, socioeconomically disadvantaged, and Hispanic/Latino students. - Per 2014-15 data, the graduation rate for students who are Hispanic or Latino decreased by 3.5%, the difference between the 2014-15 graduation rate of 92.7% and the prior three-year average of 96.2%.
+- Asian (#38) are either not performing at mastery level in mathematics or whose performance has declined, per CA School Dashboard.
+See Goal 1, Action 3. - In spring 2016, the mathematics performance of Students with Disabilities (#188) was 48.1 points below level 3, and they also declined 9.2 points over spring 2015.
+See Goal 1, Action 3. - In spring 2016, the mathematics performance of Asian students (#38) declined significantly by 11.9 points over spring 2015.
+See Goal 1, Action 3. - Per 2014-15 data, suspensions increased at Coronado Middle School (52 students (6.6%) from 45 students (5.6% from the previous year), especially for students who are white, socioeconomically disadvantaged, and Hispanic/Latino students.
+See Goal 3, Action 6. - Per 2014-15 data, the graduation rate for students who are Hispanic or Latino decreased by 3.5%, the difference between the 2014-15 graduation rate of 92.7% and the prior three-year average of 96.2%.
+See Goal 3, Action

 CUSD will address these performance gaps by ensuring timely data analysis, placement in supports, and monitoring of all student subgroup performance per all state indicators by site administration working more closely with identified and trained Teachers on Special Assignment in Mathematics/Science and ELA/ELD, Student Services Department leadership, and new teacher data leaders for each elementary grade level and secondary department, a new structure for oversight of data/monitoring, professional learning, and communication.
+See Goal 3, Action 3